-It today’s post, two of my favourite bloggers are sharing their most beautiful temples they experienced to visit.
+It today’s post, two of my favorite bloggers are sharing their most beautiful temples they experienced to visit.

 Katas Raj Temple

-Tim’s of UrbanDuniya favourite temple is Katas Raj Temple.
+Tim’s of UrbanDuniya favorite temple is Katas Raj Temple.
 He says:

 “It will be no surprise to many people that I have chosen to write about a temple in Pakistan – those who know me or who follow my blog will be familiar with my near-obsession with the country.
 However the Katas Raj Temple near Chakwal in northern Punjab province is beautiful for several reasons, and not all of them visual.”

 “Set by a pool of turquoise holy water (a ‘tank’ as it if often referred to), the sandy-colored walls of the Katas Raj temple rise vertically out of the blue, contrasting with the green garden surroundings.
 It is dedicated to the Hindu deity Shiva, and dates back 900 to 1400 years.”

 “While the temple is aesthetically pleasing, what makes it more beautiful is the fact that it is unexpected, an anomaly – a Hindu temple in a sea of Muslim lands, cast adrift by history, but preserved to this day.
 Above all, Katas Raj attracts visitors of various faiths and walks of life, both foreigners and Pakistanis, who are keen to see and learn, thereby smashing Pakistan’s stereotype on the world stage, and humanising a place which is too often reduced to a sensational headline.
 How beautiful is that?”